exo-lang/exo-artifact/README.md

 distribution's package archives for this utility.
 On Ubuntu systems, it is provided by the package `linux-tools-common`.

-### Running exo's unit tests
+### Running Exo's unit tests

-If you would like to run exo's unit test suite, follow these steps.
+If you would like to run Exo's unit test suite, follow these steps.

 ```
 $ . /opt/venv/bin/activate